Kazakhstan food and national meals

 The delicious aromatic meat was eaten with thin boiled pieces of pastry.
 Excellent addition to this dish was rich flavoured meat bouillon - sorpa, served in phials.
 Kumiss and tea were the last dishes of the meal.

-Kazakhstan food - Kazi, Karta, Shuzhuk
+Kazi, Karta, Shuzhuk

-Kazakhstan food - Kazi, Karta, Shuzhuk
+Kazi, Karta, Shuzhuk

-Today Kazakh meal is something different from the old one but still it is imbued with ancient laws of hospitability.
-On the contrary the hospitability is larger then ever for now because not only Kazakhs but people of various nations (Kazakhstan is a multinational country) have a meal around the dastarkhan: Russians, Tatars, Ukrainians, Uzbeks, Germans, Uigurs, Koreans and more.
+Today Kazakh meal is something different from the old one but still it is imbued with ancient laws of hospitality.
+On the contrary the hospitality is larger then ever for now because not only Kazakhs but people of various nations (Kazakhstan is a multinational country) have a meal around the dastarkhan: Russians, Tatars, Ukrainians, Uzbeks, Germans, Uigurs, Koreans and more.
 All these nations made their contribution on Kazakhs cookery.

 Kazakhstan cuisine includes not only traditional national Kazakhstan dishes but the best dishes of Uzbek, Russian, Tatar, Korean and other cookeries.
 That’s why Kazakh cuisine saving its national characteristic features has some international features.